andrewlazenka/website-gatsby/src/pages/work-experience/innovasium-2016.md

   version control is managed through Github
 - Wrote clear and concise documentation of all features implemented to provide clarity for my code when onboarding new developers

-## Technologies

-- Ruby on Rails
-- RSpec
-- AWS
-- Postgres
-- Git

-## Position in Review

-Throughout the summer of 2016, I had the opportunity to work for the team at Innovasium Digital.
-I was responsible for designing and implementing the initial RESTful API architecture for a large client web application using Ruby on Rails.
-The work culture along with having a small team size allowed for rapid prototyping and client feedback for reiterating over our product.